xananya06/CS-506/README.md

   The scatter plot below illustrates the strong relationship between overtime and total earnings, with clear demographic patterns:
   ![alt text](Plots/correlation.png)

+#### Methodology

+For this analysis, we defined our target variable as being in the top 20% of earners (those making above $209,134.58 annually).
+We used three classification models (Decision Tree, Random Forest, and AdaBoost) to predict this binary outcome based on the following features:

+* **Demographic Factors**: Gender (Sex) and Ethnic Group
+* **Job Information**: Job Title

+All categorical variables were one-hot encoded for model compatibility.
+We used an 80/20 train/test split with stratification to maintain class proportions.
+For the Decision Tree model, we limited depth to 3 to prevent overfitting.
+For Random Forest, we used 100 estimators with maximum depth of 5.
+For AdaBoost, we used 100 estimators with the default learning rate.

+The models were evaluated based on accuracy, AUC-ROC scores, and cross-validation performance to ensure robust findings.
+The strong agreement between different modeling approaches strengthens confidence in our conclusions about demographic factors influencing earnings.

 #### Model Results

 | Metric | Decision Tree | Random Forest | AdaBoost |